 Milk Kefir is a fantastic, simple way to increase the nutritional value of milk and even change it into a form that lactose intolerant folk like myself can drink.

-Nothing could be simpler than making Milk Kefir.
+Little could be simpler than farming Milk Kefir.

 You can also make a tasty soft cheese from Milk Kefir with little extra effort.
 Take a look here.

 You can find out about other simple types of kitchen fermentation on our fermentation page